BDSP RNG Manipulation (CFW)

 Identify which type of RNG manipulation suits your needs/goals, then click the button that applies to you.

 TRAINER ID (TID)!
-STATIC ENCOUNTERS!
-STATIC GIFTS!
+STATIC ENCOUNTERS / GIFTS!
 WILD ENCOUNTER!
 FISHING ENCOUNTER!
 EGG REDEMPTION!
 GRAND UNDERGROUND!
 POKERADAR!